Richard Franck (captain)

-Richard Franck (1624?–1708) was a captain in the parliamentary army and author.
+Richard Franck (1624?–1708) was a captain in the parliamentary army and writer.

 Life

 Franck was born and educated at Cambridge.
 When the First English Civil War he went to London.
 His political sympathies were parliamentarian, and he had the rank of captain.

 Franck left England for a tour in Scotland around 1656 or 1657.
 He returned to Nottingham, where he seems to have lived many years.
 About 1690 he went to New England, where his second book was written, and in 1694 was in London at the Barbican.

 Works

 The book Northern Memoirs for which Franck is known is a specimen of euphuistic literature.
 After much front matter, it is in the form of a dialogue between Theophanes, Agrippa (a servant), Aquila (a friend), and himself, under the name Arnoldus.
 The style is turgid.

 'Northern Memoirs' was written in 1658, put together in 1685, and not published till 1694.
 Its main interest centres in the places which Franck visited in Scotland, and the account of them which he gives.
 His route was by Carlisle and Dumfries to Glasgow; thence to Stirling, Perth, Forfar, and Loch Ness; then Sutherlandshire and Caithness, Cromarty, Aberdeen, Dundee, St. Andrews, Edinburgh, and Berwick.
 He made his way home by Morpeth.